YANG-DB/knowledge-graph/docs/info/plan/OpensearchGraph.md

  - Opensearch-Graph enables executing (visual) graph queries against any set of opensearch indices and projecting the results.

- - Opensearch-Graph has a matured production deployments in various domains mostly in the intelligence community

 **Including**

 ### Physical Ontology Support